 The National Citizen Service (NCS) is an excellent government scheme created for all 15-17 year olds.
-Courses take place in the spring, autumn and summer half-terms, offering meaningful activities during these times without impacting on educational timetables.
+Courses take place during the autumn and summer holidays, offering meaningful activities during these times without impacting on educational timetables.

 The course is delivered in three phases:

-During the first phase everyone attends an exciting residential camp at an outdoor activity centre – this will be for two weeks in the summer and three days in the spring and autumn.
-Whilst on this adventure, participants are encouraged, and positively challenged, to participate in new and exciting activities such as rock climbing, kayaking and surfing.
+During the first phase everyone attends an exciting residential camp at an outdoor activity centre – this will be for one week in the summer and three days in the autumn.
+Whilst on this adventure, participants are encouraged, and positively challenged, to participate in new and exciting activities such as rock climbing, kayaking, quad biking and paintball.
 All of the activities are designed to encourage team building, improve communication, independence and confidence.

-Phase two involves a week of workshops which are all designed to introduce community issues, highlight areas for personal development, inspire and positively challenge participants.
-During this time young people will develop essential and practical life skills, including first aid, fitness, budgeting and cooking.
+Phase two involves a University hall residential for the summer and non-residential for autumn courses.
+Both include a week of workshops which are all designed to introduce community issues, highlight areas for personal development, inspire and positively challenge participants.
+During this time, young people will develop essential and practical life skills, including first aid, fitness, and budgeting.

 Phase three is a Social Action Project, which is planned and developed by participants, resulting in many fantastic volunteering opportunities that benefit local communities.

-Once everyone has successfully completed all three phases, there is a graduation ceremony for participants to attend with their family and friends - which always provides a great opportunity for everyone to share their positive and inspirational experiences and achievements.
+Once everyone has successfully completed all three phases, there is a graduation ceremony for participants to attend with their family and friends.
+This always provides a great opportunity for everyone to share their positive and inspirational experiences and achievements.
 Each NCS participant will be rewarded with a certificate signed by the Prime Minister.

 How can the NCS programme help me?